Client profile: Tips from David Lamb on organizing friends for group bicycle tours

 Journalist David Lamb has spent his 40-year career traveling the world reporting for the Los Angeles Time.
 His work has been nominated for eight Pulitzer Prizes and taken him from Africa to Asia and many places between.

 But that’s just “business travel” for a career journalist.
-When you globetrot for a living, what do you do on vacation time?
-For almost 20 years, Lamb has spent a week each year traveling the world by bike with groups of 18-20 friends.
-Lamb planned many of the tours on his own before he found BikeToursDirect.
+When you globetrot for a living, what do you do on “vacation?”
+For nearly two decades, Lamb has spent a week each year traveling the world by bike with groups of 18-20 friends.
+Lamb planned many of the tours on his own before he found BikeTours.com.
 His groups have explored many countries together, including France, Ireland, Holland, England, Sweden, Austria, and New Zealand.

 Organizing a group of 20 people to bike 20 miles a day in a foreign country may sound like a recipe for disaster to some.
 Where do you even start planning?
 And is it worth it?
 But take it from those who travel with Lamb: it will be the best week of your year.
 Lamb shares the how and why of organizing a group trip, plus other great tips about bicycle touring.